Grudge purchases: when it ain’t broke, but you have to fix it anyway

 What leadership should do

-1. The C-suite has to grasp the reality of the situation and ensure everyone in the company truly understands the necessity for change—which will mean repeating the message early and often.
+1. The Board have to grasp the reality of the situation and ensure everyone in the company truly understands the necessity for change – which will mean repeating the message early and often.

 3. It’s the right moment to reduce reliance on individuals.
 Often the old systems are run by people who jealously guard their knowledge; a new system is an opportunity to get rid of those bottlenecks and develop new talent.